Azure-Samples/data-migration-sql/CLI/sql-server-to-sql-vm-blob.md

 You can create new instance of Azure Database Migration Service by using the `az datamigration sql-service create` cmdlet.
 This cmdlet expects the following required parameters:

 - *Azure Resource Group name*: You can use [az group create](https://docs.microsoft.com/en-us/cli/azure/manage-azure-groups-azure-cli?view=azure-cli-latest) command to create an Azure Resource group as previously shown and provide its name as a parameter.
-- *SQL Migration Service name*: String that corresponds to the desired unique service name for Azure SQL Migration Service.
+- *SQL Migration Service name*: String that corresponds to the desired unique service name for Azure Database Migration Service.
 - *Location*: Specifies the location of the service.
 Specify an Azure data center location, such as West US or Southeast Asia.

 The following example creates a service named MySqlMigrationService in the resource group MyResourceGroup located in the East US 2 region.